ivanoats/simple_grunt/README.md

 Initial exercise to make sure your environment is set up to run Grunt.

 Clone this repo and get Grunt running.
+This is on the same last line